LiaIvanick/GLEON_ZIG/README.md

 * Inputs: **Do not edit!** This folder includes the original data files from data providers.
 Michael or Steph will assign datasets to  members of the Date Team.

-* Derived: Each member of the team will have a subfolder here and all data cleaning scripts should write cleaned .csv's to the appropriate subfolder in this folder.
+* derived_products: Each dataset will have a subfolder here and all data cleaning scripts should write cleaned .csv's to the appropriate subfolder in this folder.
 Please see the scripts folder's [README](scripts/README.md) for more information and file naming conventions.

 <br>